GitHub Actions a11y Pipeline Setup

 • Use ubuntu-latest paired with actions/setup-node@v4 and cache: 'npm'.

-• Install @axe-core/cli and playwright via npx to avoid global state pollution.
+• Install @axe-core/playwright and playwright via npm ci to avoid global state pollution.

-• Pre-fetch Chromium binaries using npx playwright install --with-deps before test execution.
+• Pre-fetch Chromium binaries using npx playwright install --with-deps chromium before test execution.
+On busy pipelines, Docker-Based Pipeline Execution bakes these binaries into the image so cold-start downloads disappear entirely.

-• Enable ACTIONS_STEP_DEBUG=true in repository secrets or workflow env for verbose runner diagnostics.
+• Enable ACTIONS_STEP_DEBUG=true in repository secrets for verbose runner diagnostics.

 name: a11y-pipeline